daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

 ## Batch Analyzer

-We introduce another class, called `BatchAnalyzer`, which includes methods for generating raw data on batches and for extracting timings, like batch duration and time window duration between batches, and a method to calculate the resulting batch data quality rating.
+We introduce another class, called `BatchAnalyzer`, which includes methods for generating raw data on batches and for extracting timings, like batch duration and time window duration between batches, and a method to calculate the resulting batch data quality rating<sup>3</sup>.
 In addition to the labeled timeseries, it takes two parameters: nominal expected batch duration (in minutes) and the number of batches produced within the given period, as documented in the ERP system.

 ```python
 class BatchAnalyzer: